 THE CITY OF MELBOURNE aims to be a sustainable ‘carbon neutral’ precinct within two years (2020).
-Our walking tour visits locations where Melbourne’s architecture, design and planning is tackling sustainability.
-For example biophilic design, biomimicry, biodiversity, retrofitting (Millenium 1200), tree cover, green facades and roofs, raingardens, nature in the city, recycling and waste disposal, litter traps, alternative transport, Green Star/NABERS ratings, water harvesting, urban and cultural ecosystems, renewable energy, funding, research and cyber data.
+Our walking tour explores locations where Melbourne’s architecture, design and planning is attempting sustainability.
+For example biophilic design, biomimicry, biodiversity, retrofitting (Millenium 1200), tree cover, green facades and roofs, raingardens, nature in the city, recycling and waste disposal, litter traps, alternative transport, Green Star/NABERS ratings, water harvesting, wildlife protection, urban and cultural ecosystems, renewable energy, funding, research and cyber data.
+How do we find large-scale solutions to the increasing urban populations and the new megacities?
+Melbourne Walks is a member of the Yarra Riverkeepers Association.

 SEE – INDIVIDUALS AND GROUPS BOOKINGS AND PRICES